Hot Chocolate With Marshmallows On Blue

 The main difference between a wet room and a walk-in shower is primarily about how the room is laid out and separated.
-Wet rooms are open plan, even if they often do have a shower screen, and rather than having a shower tray will instead have a hole in the floor which drains away water.
+Wet rooms are open plan, even if they often do have a shower screen, and rather than having a will instead have a hole in the floor which drains away water.

 This allows the whole bathroom to be easily accessible with the step-up typically required to access a shower no longer being necessary.